kubernetes-sigs/image-builder/docs/book/src/capi/providers/openstack.md

 ### Building QCOW2 Image

-From the `images/capi` directory, run `make build-qemu-ubuntu-1804`.
-The image is built and located in `images/capi/output/BUILD_NAME+kube-KUBERNETES_VERSION`.
+From the images/capi directory, run make build-qemu-ubuntu-xxxx.
+The image is built and located in images/capi/output/BUILD_NAME+kube-KUBERNETES_VERSION.
+Please replace xxxx with 1804 or 2004 the version you want to build.

 For building a ubuntu-2004 image, run the following commands -